bouldersolarreu/programming-tutorials/reu_programming/programming_1/instructions_day_3.md

 * Find the maximum and minimum longwave values.
 * On what date do the data start?
 * On what date do the data end?
+* What do you notice about the minimum values?
+Does something seem off?
+* Now try to do the same calculations again, removing the erroneous data.

 ## Task 4: Write a function